indam-m/rem-waste-skip-redesign/README.md

 - **State Management:**

   - Local state handling using `useState` and `useReducer` where appropriate.
-  - Optional use of `useContext` for global state management like user input.
+  - Use of `useContext` for global state management like user input and current step.

 - **Data Fetching:**